The race is over, but we’re still living the race weekend over and over. In this installment, let’s see how the drivers did compared to each other.

 - Everyone goes through T1 (1000′ mark) pretty well, except me.
 I decelerate too much, and this severely impacts my speed down the following straight.

-- The chicane begins at the 2000′ mark, and Evan (green) is faster and later on the brakes than everyone, and gains time here.
+- The chicane begins at the 2000′ mark, and Alyssa (green) is faster and later on the brakes than everyone, and gains time here.

 - The Keyhole is at the 3000′ mark, and Pat (blue) has a higher minimum speed, but can’t get on the gas as early at the exit.
 In the end, we all come out of the Keyhole the same.
 Notice the time bar on the bottom is flat from 3000-6000′, meaning we are all going about the same speed.